jarrarhaider1214/docs/pages/user-guide/tutorials/continuous-delivery/deploy-canary-release/deploy-canary-release.md

 8. Using the **Actions** button, you can start pipeline or check the configurations of pipelines.
 Table will be updated based on deployment.

-   > **Note**: For auto pipeline, you need to start the pipeline once using this menu.
+   > For auto pipeline, you need to start the pipeline once using this menu.
 Once the pipeline is started it will continue to deploy automatically.
    >
-   > **Note**: In case there are some manual and some auto stages in deployment pipeline, then you will have to manually mark the status as success etc for every manual stage.
+   > In case there are some manual and some auto stages in deployment pipeline, then you will have to manually mark the status as success etc for every manual stage.
    >
-   > **Note**: You can also change the status of Auto stages using this menu without waiting for the cron to run.
+   > You can also change the status of Auto stages using this menu without waiting for the cron to run.